-April – October the One Day Guided Tour to Delphi is organized daily.
+APRIL – OCTOBER the One Day Guided Tour to Delphi operates daily.

-November – March the tour is organized 4 times per week; every Mon-Wed-Fri & Sun
+NOVEMBER – MARCH the tour operates 4 times per week; every Mon-Wed-Fri & Sun

 ONLY holders of International Student Identity Cards are eligible to this price.
 CLICK here and see what we call “Students Enabler” price.

 JANUARY – DECEMBER, Juniors under 19 and E.U. students, are free of charge.

 JANUARY – DECEMBER, Students from other countries and E.U. seniors over 65, pay 6.00 €

 NOVEMBER – MARCH, everybody else, pay 6.00 €, while, from

 APRIL – OCTOBER everybody else pay 12.00 € extra.